khotta/color_echo/README.md

 #### CE::ch :foreground [,:background [,:text_attribute]]
 Change collectively.
-This method is available in version 0.1.0.
+This method is available in version 0.1.0 on and after.
 ex.)
 CE:ch :white, :green

 #### CE::disable
 Reset to set the color sequence.
 Alias is, CE::off, CE::reset
-This method alias is available in version 0.1.0.
+This method alias is available in version 0.1.0 on and after.

-#### CE::not_use
+#### CE::unuse
 Force ignore the function of this library.
-This method is available in version 0.1.0.
+This method is available in version 0.1.0 on and after.

 ### Example
 <pre>